Degree Completion

 Graduation

-Graduation is the ceremony at which the degree is conferred and the diploma awarded to degree candidates, contingent the completion of all requirements by the specified deadlines.
-Doctoral students who participate in the graduation ceremony have the opportunity to be hooded in addition to receiving their diploma.
+Graduation is the ceremony celebrating degree conferral, contingent on the completion of all requirements by the specified deadlines.
+Doctoral students who participate in the graduation ceremony have the opportunity to be hooded.
 Texas A&M University holds graduation ceremonies three times per year, in May, December and August.

 Texas A & M Graduates on Graduation Day